 - Percocet addiction treatment can happen as an inpatient or outpatient program, depending on the severity of the addiction.

-Contact The Recovery Village Palm Beach for carefully designed and monitored treatment programs that can help people facing a substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health for carefully designed and monitored treatment programs that can help people facing a substance use disorder.
 Take the first step toward a healthier future, call today.